Pete Marketos

 Overview

-Pete has won trials involving theft of trade secrets, racketeering (“RICO”), fraud, breach of fiduciary duty, false advertising, antitrust, intellectual property, and breach of contract claims.
-He is often asked by other law firms and their clients to appear in complex, high-stakes cases to try them to verdict.
+Pete was co-lead counsel for AT&T’s DIRECTV in a $4 billion trial brought by the Federal Trade Commission, resulting in the dismissal of the FTC’s claims and a complete victory for AT&T after two weeks of trial.
+Pete has won trials involving theft of trade secrets, racketeering (“RICO”), fraud, breach of fiduciary duty, false advertising, antitrust, breach of contract, and deceptive trade practices claims.
+He is often asked by other law firms and their clients to appear in the late stages of complex, high-stakes cases to try them to verdict.

+Pete is a fellow in the American College of Trial Lawyers.
+He served as an Adjunct Professor of Trial Advocacy at the University of Texas School of Law for several years.
 The Texas Lawyer recognized Reese Marketos as the Litigation Firm of the Year for boutique firms in 2013.
 The Association of Corporate Counsel awarded the Business Litigation of the Year Award for 2018 to AT&T and Reese Marketos together with other counsel on the DIRECTV and Time Warner merger litigation.
-In 2024, the Anti-Fraud Coalition awarded Reese Marketos its Lawyers of the Year Award together with Berger Montague—the firm’s co-counsel in the Janssen and PharMerica False Claims Act cases.
+In 2024, The Anti-Fraud Coalition awarded Reese Marketos its Lawyers of the Year Award together with Berger Montague—the firm’s co-counsel in the Janssen and PharMerica False Claims Act cases.

 Education